-How can the yield of a chemical product be optimised?
+Area of Study 2 - How can the rate and yield of chemical reactions be optimised?

-- rate of chemical reactions
+- rates of chemical reactions

 - extent of chemical reactions

-- · production of chemicals by electrolysis
+- production of chemicals by electrolysis

-- rechargeable batteries

-- Rates of reactions experiment

-- Equilibrium experiments

-- Library / internet research

-- Presenting chemical information using written, oral, visual or multimedia formats
+- comparison and evaluation of chemical concepts - Library / internet research - Presenting chemical information using written, oral, visual or multimedia formats - Practical experiments and reports - problem-solving, including calculations, using chemistry concepts and skills applied to real-world contexts - Analysis and interpretation of data

-- Tests

-- Practical activities and reports

-- Analysis and interpretation of data

-- Calculations

-UNIT 4: HOW ARE ORGANIC COMPOUNDS CATEGORISED, ANALYSED AND USED?
+UNIT 4: HOW ARE CARBON-BASED COMPOUNDS DESIGNED FOR PURPOSE?